This section provides access to all of the user accounts associated with your journal, as well as the opportunity to manage roles and permissions.

 Stage Assignment: This allows you to determine which stage users with this role can access.

 Role Options: Use these checkboxes to show anyone with this role in the contributor list (e.g., the author list).
+As of OJS 3.2, roles can be assigned permission to edit submission metadata by enabling the checkbox.

 Use the second option to determine whether users can self-register in this role.
 Authors and Reviewers are good candidates for self-registration.
 You would definitely NOT want to allow users to self-register as Journal Managers or Editors!